Dark-Avenger-Reborn/Jeopardy-Engine/README.md

 ## Overview

 This repository contains code designed to manage and automate various tasks related to the UB Net Def cybersecurity competition.
 The core logic uses **Ansible** playbooks to control services across different hosts.
-The system uses Flask with **SocketIO** for real-time communication to interact with users, allowing them to "break" or "fix" services on virtual machines during the competition.
+The system uses Flask with **SocketIO** for real-time communication to interact with users through a web interface, allowing them to "break" or "fix" services on virtual machines during the competition.

 ## Features